tguzik/valueclasses/README.md

 Now, this is fine and dandy, but what happens when the method to update the balance changes its signature without changing all invocations?
 How soon would you know that something isn't right?
 Of course, this should come up in unit tests, but that depends on their quality.

 Instead of relying on something that *might* be there and *might* find the mistake, the idea is to enforce correctness at compilation stage.
 This way most of the mistakes will be weeded out by the time the tests are ran.

+Side note: Check out [errorprone](https://github.com/google/error-prone) too - it tries to achieve similar goal by being performing the static analysis at compile time.
+[Findbugs](https://github.com/findbugsproject/findbugs) and [PMD](https://pmd.github.io/) are helpful as well.
+All three have Maven plugins for easy integration into your build.

 Let's take a look at this method signature: